Handbook

 The following is a list of competitions available in National Adaptive Virtual Horse Shows.

 The various competitions are intended to offer virtual horse show opportunities for competitors of all abilities participating in adaptive horseback riding programs.
-Instructors/Trainers are responsible for providing training and competition selection appropriate to each competitor’s skill and interest.
+Program Directors, Instructors and Trainers are responsible for providing training for their competitors and volunteers and for competition selection appropriate to each competitor’s skill and interest.

 1. Adaptive